The Rumor Mill

 That depends where you are, of course.
 If you’re standing on the shore of the Pacific Ocean, you’ll probably get soaked now and then, especially if you’re hiking in one of the few temperate rain forests on the planet, the Olympic National Forest.
 Traveling inland and using Seattle as the (rain) gauge, it rains about 9.4% of the time, which means 90.6% of the time it is dry in Western Washington.
 For comparison, Houston, New Orleans, Memphis, Mobile, Nashville, New York, Philadelphia and Miami all get more annual rainfall than Seattle.
 Because of the way the mountain ranges interact, Western Washington can have long periods of “filtered sunshine.”
 This is our term for the days or weeks when it’s gray and overcast but not drizzling, misting or raining.
 If you are a sun worshipper, some parts of Eastern Washington have more sunny days annually than Florida.
 Snow?
 We try to keep it up in the mountains where it belongs so we can marvel at its pristine beauty from afar.

 #4 The minimum wage is $15 per hour.

 There used to be a big hubbub in the media that some cities in Washington had set the minimum wage at $15 per hour.
 People said it was outrageous to pay someone that much to flip burgers all day (it’s our guess these critics never did this grueling type of work).
 But with tens of thousands of jobs open and no one rushing to fill them, we’re wondering why other states aren’t giving their employees at least some chance of earning a decent wage.
-The minimum wage in Washington State is a respectable $14.49 an hour in 2022 and is tied to inflation so workers don’t lose buying power from year to year.
-Texas’ minimum wage is $7.25 an hour.
-Georgia? $5.15 an hour, $2.13 if you also accept tips.
+The minimum wage in Washington State is a respectable $16.28 an hour in 2024 and is tied to inflation so workers don’t lose buying power from year to year.
+Texas’ minimum wage is $7.25 an hour, $2.13 if you also accept tips.
 No, that’s not a typo, and it’s definitely not a joke.
-In the Peach State you’d have to work an hour or more to afford one of those Big Mac Meals you were flipping patties for.
+Thirteen other states pay the same measly minimum.
+In these states you’d have to work an hour or more to afford one of those Big Mac Meals you were flipping patties for.

 #5 Traffic sucks.